 I want to share with you our adoption story.
-It is a small insight into my families life and the true reason of why I stockpile.
-This is the SHORT version ?
+It is a small insight into my family's life and the true reason of why I stockpile.
+This is the SHORT version?

 Our International Adoption Story:

-On February 3, 2005 we got the call!
-A baby boy was born on January 6, 2005 and needed parents to adopt him.
+On February 3, 2005, we got the call!
+A baby boy was born on January 6, 2005, and he needed parents to adopt him.
 Were we interested?
 I did not sleep for one minute that night with anticipation of the “package”.
-The next day we received photos and a 5 minute video.
-We immediately accepted the referral and the roller coaster ride began!
+The next day we received photos and a 5-minute video.
+We immediately accepted the referral, and the roller coaster ride began!

 The next three months were full of pain as we waited for the legal hoops to be jumped through.
 I had two amazing baby showers and they were exciting but painful at the same time.
 It was a very happy sad time.
 Full of emotion and a painful wait.
 There would be good days and bad days.

-If it were not for the infertility we would not have our son and without our son our life would not be complete!
-I have such wonderful friends that I met through the process that I would not have in my life and I am truly thankful for each of them (including Shelley).
-I was given a words of wisdom which at the time I didn’t understand.
+If it were not for the infertility, we would not have our son and without our son our life would not be complete!
+I have such wonderful friends that I met through the process that I would not have in my life, and I am truly thankful for each of them (including Shelley).
+I was given a word of wisdom which at the time I didn’t understand.
 My caseworker told me it is always darkest before the dawn.
-At the time I couldn’t understand that advice but I sure did the day he was placed in arms forever.
+At the time I couldn’t understand that advice, but I sure did the day he was placed in arms forever.

 Thanks for allowing me to share our story of how our family became a “full circle”.
 Though I could talk for days about the process in the end it all seems to fade away as I am now just “Peyton’s Mama”.
 This is my journey to motherhood.